Learn more with these free online training courses on the Meraki Learning Hub:

 Changing to a DFS channel requires a CAC back-off, which prevents client transmissions for 60 seconds.
 While clients are connected, only non-DFS channels are considered.
 However, once clients disconnect from the AP, a DFS channel may be reconsidered.

-The event log will report this type of channel change as "Channel changed to minimize network interference," and the API will return reason value 6.
+The event log will report this type of channel change as "Channel changed to improve network performance," and the API will return reason value 6.
 This type of event will include the radio number, old channel, and new channel.
 Below is an example of one of these reports:

 The dashboard will report when Auto RF changes the channel of an access point in the event log, and will show the current status on the radio settings page.

 RF Spectrum Page Values

 The information on the RF Spectrum Page Overview (Wireless > Monitor > RF Spectrum) is sourced from the scanning radio.
 The scanning radio on the Meraki AP has a counter for each channel it scans.
 Each channel is scanned for 150 ms and the counter is updated every 20 nsec.
 Counters indicate how many times the AP was transmitting, receiving, and saw congestion, as well as the total cycle count.
 For every 150 ms sample, the AP reads the counters and computes the difference between the value from 150 ms ago and the new value.
 This difference is used to calculate channel utilization.

 The values that an average utilization channel can take falls in one of the following ranges: